 Late Policy: Assignments will be due at 11:59 pm on the night of the stated due date.
 Late work will generally be subject to a penalty of 5% per day late unless accompanied by a Dean's excuse.
 A 2-hour grace period following the original due date will be granted during which no late penalty will be assessed.
-However, there will be no grace period in counting the number of dates late for assignments turned in after the grace period.
+However, there will be no grace period in counting the number of days late for assignments turned in after the grace period.
 Work more than 4 days late will not be accepted, but alternative means for making up missed work may be arranged on an individual basis with a Dean's excuse.
 Please contact the instructor or TA as soon as you know that you will be unable to submit work on time or to attend a scheduled exam so that suitable makeup arrangements can be made.

-Policy on Working Together: This course follows the Yale College policy on Cheating, Plagiarism, and Documentation, with which you should familiarize yourself.
+Policy on Working Together: This course follows the Yale College Undergraduate Regulations and the Yale Graduate School Professional Ethics policies regarding cheating, plagiarism, and documentation, with which you should familiarize yourself.

 Briefly, if you use someone else's work, you must acknowledge it.
-If it's a piece of code, place the acknowledgement in your source file and explain clearly what parts are not your own.
-Similarly, if it's in a paper, the acknowledgement belongs in the paper itself.
+If it's a piece of code, place the acknowledgment in your source file and explain clearly what parts are not your own.
+Similarly, if it's in a paper, the acknowledgment belongs in the paper itself.
 All work not so acknowledged must be your own.

 You may of course discuss the lectures and readings with your classmates in order to improve your understanding of the subject matter.
 Helping each other learn to use the tools in the Zoo is also okay.
-However, the design and implementation of all programs and all written work must be your own except where other sources are explicitly noted.
+However, the design and implementation of all programs and all submitted work must be your own except where other sources are explicitly noted.
+You must never let another student see your work, either before or after the due date of the assignment.
+Sometimes you may be tempted to "help" your friends by letting them see your solution.
+Don't!
+This doesn't help them.
+To the contrary, it allows them to avoid the hard work of learning the material and deprives them of the educational experience they came to Yale to get.

 You are always free (and encouraged) to come in and ask the TA or instructor for help about anything concerning the course.
 Please talk to the instructor if you have any questions about this policy.

 Avoiding Plagiarism: You may neither copy from another student nor permit your own work to be copied, unless explicit permission is given for such collaborations.
+If your work is found in the possession of another student, you and the other student are equally guilty of plagiarism.
 To avoid unintended involvement in plagiarism, your work should never be in the possession of another student.
 Do not ask someone else to deliver or pick up your work.
 Do not let another student "borrow" your code to compare with theirs.
 Keep your files protected so that others cannot read them and carefully guard your password.
 Do not leave printed work in public areas such as the Zoo or in accessible wastebaskets.
-If you think your password may have been compromised, you should change it immediately.
+If you think your password may have been compromised, you must change it immediately and notify the instructor.

-Policy on Computer Problems: The Yale College policy on "Use of Computers and Postponement of Work" in the Yale College Programs of Study applies to this course.
+Policy on Computer Problems: The Yale College policy on "Use of Computers and Postponement of Work" in the Yale College Programs of Study, Academic Regulations, applies to this course.
 It is reproduced below.